TheSunBreaker/Internship-CEM-basing-on-FORK/README.md

 1. **DICOM to NIfTI Conversion**: Essential preprocessing step for medical image analysis
 2. **IRM to nnUNet Conversion**: Preparation of MRI data for deep learning segmentation with nnUNet
+3. **nnUNet Inference**: Deep learning segmentation for tumor detection
+4. **PCR Prediction**: Pathological Complete Response prediction from segmented images

-These tools are crucial steps in radiomics analysis pipelines for breast cancer research.
+These tools form a complete pipeline from raw DICOM images to PCR prediction, crucial for radiomics analysis pipelines in breast cancer research.

 ## 🏗️ Project Structure